basavarajukr/contact-app-using-nodejs-and-reactjs/README.md

-Step 1 : Open one window of vs code (text editor) with background folder and type "npm start" in the terminal, so that backend will be running.
+Step 1 : Open one window of vs code (text editor) with background folder and type "npm install" to install node modules and then type "npm start" in the terminal, so that backend will be running.

-Step 2 : Open one more window and open frontend folder in that by typing "npm start" in the terminal, so that front end will be started.
+Step 2 : Open one more window and open frontend folder in that by typing "npm install" to install node modules and then type "npm start" in the terminal, so that front end will be started.

 Step 3 : You will see user register page enter the credentials and enter register button so that it will be stored in database (mongodb).